Characters page for Skies of Arcadia

 "One day, I shall see what lies beyond the clouds, the so-called limits of the world."The Protagonist

 , Vyse is a young, idealistic air pirate who dreams of sailing beyond the sunset.
 He fights with a pair of cutlasses.
 In the epilogue, he, Aika, and Fina continue to sail the skies.

-Cool Airship: How awesome is this ship?
+- Cool Airship: How awesome is this ship?
 It's the only ship that manages to kill a Gigas; not once, but Three times!!

-Super Prototype: The first of the planned Delphinus-class battleships.
+- Super Prototype: The first of the planned Delphinus-class battleships.
 Not only is it a "proof-of-concept" model that incorporates the latest advances in Valuan tech, it's also an Ace Custom that was intended to be the flagship of the armada.
 Valua spared no expense to ensure that it was the most powerful ship in their fleet, and boy did they succeed.
 To bad for them that it wound up in Vyse's hands.

 Vyse's childhood friend, who lost her parents when she was little.
 A tomboyish air pirate who loves treasure almost as much as she loves her friends, but she can't swim and is terrified of ghosts.
 She moves quickly and fights with a large boomerang.
 In the epilogue, she, Vyse, and Fina continue to sail the skies.